book page

 Reviewer avatar

 I didn’t expect Data Visualization+Blender/Scripting/Python All-in-One (Paperback) to be this approachable.
-The way it frames Data visualization made me instantly calmer about getting started.
-(Side note: if you like Kinematics and Dynamics, you’ll likely enjoy this too.)
+The way it frames 3D graphics made me instantly calmer about getting started.

 Reviewer avatar